ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

 2. The short answer to this question is "It depends.".

    In some cases, placing commands in a different order in the startup script makes no difference.
-This is true for commands that don't have any dependence on previous commands, including loading of database files.
+This is true for commands that do not have any dependence on previous commands, including loading of database files.
 It also applies to the `iocshLoad` commands for startup script snippets, assuming the snippets are all independent of each other (e.g., referencing different devices).